The Coca-Cola Company: Products and brands

 As of 2020, the Coca-Cola Company offers more than 500 brands in over 200 countries.
 In September 2020, the company announced that it would cut more than half of its brands, as a result of the economic effects caused by the COVID-19 pandemic.

 Non-food assets

 Columbia Pictures

-Coca-Cola bought Columbia Pictures in 1982, owing to the low monetary value of the studio.
+Coca-Cola bought Columbia Pictures for $692 million in 1982, owing to the low monetary value of the studio.
 The film company was the first and only studio ever owned by Coca-Cola.
-During its ownership of the studio, Columbia released many popular films including Ghostbusters, Stripes, The Karate Kid, and some others.
-However, two years after the critical and commercial failure of the 1987 film Ishtar, Columbia was spun-off and then sold to Tokyo-based Sony in 1989.
+During its ownership of the studio, Columbia released many popular films, including Ghostbusters, The Karate Kid, and some others.
+However, two years after the critical and commercial failure of the 1987 film Ishtar, Columbia was sold to Tokyo-based Sony in 1989 for $1.5 billion.

 World of Coca-Cola

-Coca-Cola operates a soft drink themed tourist attraction in Atlanta, Georgia; the World of Coca-Cola is a multi-storied exhibition.
+Coca-Cola operates a soft drink-themed tourist attraction in Atlanta, Georgia; the World of Coca-Cola is a multi-storied exhibition.
 It features flavor sampling and a history museum, with locations in Las Vegas, Nevada, and Lake Buena Vista, Florida.